mouadessalim/CookedGrabber/README.md

 - More error bypass
 ## Disclaimer
 - Only for educationnal puposes
-- I decline any responsability in case of misuse of this code
+- We decline any responsability in case of misuse of this code

 ## Author